 At The Spay & Neuter Center of New Jersey we practice ear tipping of our feral cat patients.
 This is the easiest way for caregivers to identify cats that have already been spayed or neutered.
 It is safe and effective and prevents the stress of needlessly transporting and anesthetizing a cat that has already been sterilized and vaccinated.
 See the following position statement from www.alleycat.org.

-TNR pricing is $80.
+TNR pricing is $95.
 This includes anesthesia, exam, surgery, pain medication, ear tip, Rabies and Distemper vaccines.
-It also includes a capstar treatment if the cat has fleas.
-Additional fees apply for pregnancy, undecended testicles, wound care, parasite treatments, and FeLV/FIV testing.
+It also includes a Capstar treatment if the cat has fleas.
+Additional fees apply for pregnancy, undescended testicles, umbilical hernias, wound care, parasite treatments, and FeLV/FIV testing.

 Responsibility of a Colony Caregiver:

 Becoming a caregiver is a large responsibility.
-You need to monitor the colony for signs of disease, new cats (that need surgery), and to make sure that their body condition is adequate (they are getting enough food).
+You need to monitor the colony for signs of disease, new cats (that need sterilization), and to make sure that their body condition is adequate (they are getting enough food).
 In addition, you have to coordinate a surgery schedule, set up traps, and make sure you have adequate funds for their care.
 We understand how emotionally and physically difficult your work is.
 Below are a list of links that may be helpful if you are thinking of taking on the task or if you need help:

 Purrfect Cat Catchers- a local charity devoted to feline rescue, adoption, and TNR efforts